You are about to write a job-winning executive assistant resume. But first—

 Want more advice to mold your experienced executive assistant resume to the position like a pair of Manolo Blahniks?
 See this guide: "6 Tips on How to Tailor Your Resume to a Job Description (Examples)"

-Even when you've got an an executive assistant resume template to work from, making your own version can be hard.
+Even when you've got an executive assistant resume template to work from, making your own version can be hard.
 To write an executive assistant resume that gets jobs, follow these steps:

 - Start by learning everything you can about the CEO and company.
 You'll need superior knowledge to write a superior executive assistant resume.